Halifax Revealed: Navigating Nova Scotia’s Coastal Gem

 Sunset Dr, Glen Haven, Nova Scotia

-While parts of St. Margaret’s Bay are well-known for fishing, there are quieter areas along its coastline that offer great angling opportunities.
+While parts of St. Margaret’s Bay are well-known for fishing, quieter areas along its coastline offer excellent angling opportunities.
 Renting a kayak or small boat to explore these secluded coves can lead to memorable fishing experiences.

 Fishing: Kayaking, small boat